lpc477/SWENG2020/README.md

 ```sh
 yarn install
 ```
-If you want to develop the browser extension and have you changes continuously update without having to rebuild over and over, run:
+If you want to develop the browser extension and have your changes continuously update without having to rebuild, run:
 ```sh
 yarn watch
 ```